-Applications for the Autumn quarter are now open!
+Applications for the Winter quarter are closed.

 MS&E has an active community of researchers working on everything from policy and technology to entrepreneurship and more!
 As an undergraduate, you can join the research community through the MS&E Undergraduate Diversity in Research Program organized by the MS&E DE&I Committee.
 Applications are welcome from students of all backgrounds.

 - Meet with your faculty mentor to discuss project progress